 Make a simple Tarragon Vinaigrette.
-Toss your grilled radishes, sweet vidalia onions and green beans in the vinaigrette and serve warm.
-This makes a great vegetable side dish to accompany what ever protein you are serving.
+Toss your grilled radishes, sweet Vidalia onions and green beans in the vinaigrette and serve warm.
+This makes a great vegetable side dish to accompany whatever protein you are serving.

 ― Edward Abbey

-3- 4 C radishes, cleaned, trimmed and cut to similar size
+- 4 cups radishes, cleaned, trimmed and cut to similar size

-1- 2 C green beans, trimmed.
+- 2 cups green beans, trimmed.

-1 vidalia onion sliced in 1/3 inch round disks
+- 1 vidalia onion sliced in 1/3 inch round disks